Fannon/search-bookmarks-history-and-tabs/README.md

 * Add a dark theme
 * Improve scoring calculation
   * Merge bookmarks with history, so we know when a bookmark has been opened recently / frequently -> higher score
+  * Remember which result items have been executed via extension recently -> higher score
 * Introduce dedicates search mode for tags and folders
 * Index bookmarks and history continually in background, to have faster startup performance
+* Remember which items have been opened recently and show last (n) items immediately.